climech/presence.md/README.md

 ### Create a new post

-Create new Markdown document somewhere on your system with an URL-friendly filename, e.g. `words-separated-by-dashes.md`.
+Create a new Markdown document somewhere on your system with a URL-friendly filename, e.g. `words-separated-by-dashes.md`.
 The valid characters are: a-z, A-Z, 0-9, dashes and underscores.

 ```
 # Hello world!